codingteam/Keter/README.md

 Running the game
 ----------------

-Install the actual version of [`sbt` tool](http://www.scala-sbt.org/).
+Install the actual version of the [`sbt` tool](http://www.scala-sbt.org/).
 Run the following from the terminal:

-    $ sbt fastOptJS
+    $ sbt site

-Then open the file `src/main/html/index.html` from its original location on your local drive.
+Then open the file `target/site/index.html` with your Web browser.

+You may publish the `site` directory through Web server if you wish to provide the game for the other players.